-From Monday 18th January, the class teacher will arrange for pupils to meet informally at the start of each week via 'Google Meet'.
-We encourage all remote learning pupils to attend this live meeting.
+The class teacher will arrange for pupils to meet informally at least once a week via 'Google Meet'.
+We encourage all pupils working at home to attend this live meeting.
 We understand family circumstances vary and therefore attendance may not always be possible.
 Pupils who are unable to attend the live meeting should access the Remote Curriculum page where they will find a weekly message from the teacher and a timetable of lessons for the week.

-We anticipate the Google Meet session to be no more than 15 minutes.
+We anticipate that Google Meet sessions will be no more than 15 minutes.
 This will vary depending on the age of pupils.
-Google Meet sessions will occur weekly provided that staffing levels remain stable.
+Google Meet sessions will occur at least once a week provided that staffing levels remain stable.